best-child-friendly-restaurants-wine-estates-near-cape-town

 Fun for the Kids

-While for little folk, there are segway tours, Kids’ Clubhouse (reserved for hotel guests only) and even a thrilling grape juice tasting so they can pretend to join in on the winetasting fun.
+While for little folk, there are segway tours, the Buzz Club (ages 3-12), which offers seasonal highlights like collage-making, flower threading and more – and even a thrilling grape juice tasting so they can pretend to join in on the winetasting fun.

 Best suited to children aged: